fserb/bkc/pages/fire/fire.md

 Let's add some fire color to it.
 We should vary the color from red <color-show color='red'></color-show> `rgb(255, 0, 0)` to some tone of bright yellow
-<color-show color='#FFF3A2'></color-show>.
-This will give us a nice fire-like
+<color-show color='#FFF3A2'></color-show> `rgb(255, 243, 162)`.
+This will give
-gradient <color-show grad='red,#FFF3A2'></color-show>.
+us a nice fire-like gradient <color-show grad='red,#FFF3A2'></color-show>.
+We can achieve this by varying the green channel slowly (to go from yellow to red) and the blue channel very fast (to go from white to colorful).

-We can also use the opportunity to make the yellow tones farther away, which will add to the effect, as "bright red" flames will appear closer.
+We can also use the opportunity to make the white/yellow tones farther away, which will add to the effect, as "bright red" flames will appear closer.
 We can do both those things by parametrizing the color with the index.